 The regional network, in turn, links with systems in other states and other countries to create a global system.

 Punt previously worked as a wholesale account executive at SDN.
 He also has experience in commercial sales with the company.
-So he has detailed understanding of the company’s network, its capabilities and how customers use it.
+So he has a detailed understanding of the company’s network, its capabilities and how customers use it.

 Almost any small, midsize or large company doing business in the Sioux Falls area potentially could use SDN’s network in some way, he says.

 Financial institutions, health care facilities, agricultural plants, government offices, and schools and universities use the network to link multiple locations, for example.
-Buried SDN fiber optic lines also carry calls from national wireless carriers’ cell towers to switching stations.
+Buried SDN fiber-optic lines also carry calls from national wireless carriers’ cell towers to switching stations.
 SDN’s network provides the base for a variety of communications, equipment and security services.

 It starts with a 30,000-mile, MEF Certified network of fiber that crisscrosses South Dakota and connects with systems in eight other states.
 That leads to network connections in other states and ultimately to other countries.